SydneyResearchTech/SydneyResearchTech.github.io/_general/contribute.md

 To add new pages to an existing collection, add a MarkDown document into the appropriate collection directory.
 Ensure that the following basic front matter is applied.

-When page is ready to be published alter the draft tag to `true`.

 ```MarkDown
 ---
 title: ADD APPROPRIATE PAGE TITLE